Hamziee/Hamziee/README.md

     <img src="https://raw.githubusercontent.com/Hamziee/Ava/main/readme.jpg" alt="Ava Logo" width="200" height="200">
     <br>
     <br>
     <p>Creating Ava has been an exciting experiment for me.
-While I've dabbled in developing Discord bots before, they were mostly limited to preset functionalities on websites.
-Armed with my (somewhat basic) knowledge of Python, I embarked on this journey to make my own Discord bot from scratch.
+While I've made Discord bots before, they were mediocure at best.
+With my (somewhat basic) knowledge of Python, I started this project to make a Discord Bot.
 I've also wanted to make an open-source project, so the timing couldn't have been better.
-I dedicate my free time to this project, continuously expanding its capabilities until it reaches a point of complete stability, and I'm satisfied with the rich array of features it offers.
 Check out Ava on <a href="https://github.com/Hamziee/Ava">GitHub</a>.</p>
 </div>